Know your rights

 On occasions when problems arise, disputes can be resolved quicker and cheaper.
 These changes apply to all consumers and every business which sells directly to them.

 In the event of a problem contact Citizens Advice, they have all the information and advice.
 Call the consumer helpline on 03454 04 05 06, lines are open Monday to Friday 9am to 5pm, closed bank holidays.
-Alternatively you can email your consumer inquiry using the form on our website.
+Alternatively you can contact us via the website.